 Service and information

 NS and ProRail may adjust the train schedule under inclement weather conditions.
-We advise travelers to keep an eye on the weather reports and to check the NS Travel Planner before leaving.
+We advise travellers to keep an eye on the weather reports and to check the NS Travel Planner before leaving.
 Expect longer travel times and crowded trains during peak hours.

 Information about schedule changes